webxdc/webxdc-dev/README.md

 The dev tool console shows messages with the same color prefix as the instance UIs.

+You can simulate the host losing messages by toggling the "Drop Updates" button on a specific instance.
+While enabled the instance will not recieve any updates as if the transport has failed to deliver them.

 #### Clean state

 Instances start with a clean slate: empty `localStorage` and `sessionStorage`.